Spousal Open Work Permit

 • The citizenship of one partner does not take part in the IEC program.

 What if the partner quits or changes jobs?
-Does the Spousal Open Work Permit expire?
+Will the Spousal Open Work Permit expire?

 No. The partner must be employed by the employer until approval of the SOWP.

-After the SOWP has been approved and issued, it does not expire or become invalid if the partner quits their job or changes jobs.
-The work permit will remain valid until the expiry date printed on it.
+However, once the SOWP has been approved and issued, it will not expire or become invalid if the partner quits their job or changes employers.
+In fact, the work permit will remain valid until the expiry date printed on the permit.

 If I have a work permit under the Working Holiday category, does my spouse also have to meet the age requirement like I had to?

-No. There is no age requirement for this work permit.
-The spousal open work permit (SOWP) is a different kind of work permit that is not connected to the International Experience Canada (IEC) program requirements.
-Your spouse can be any age when they are applying for this work permit.
+No, there is no age requirement for this work permit.
+It’s important to note that the Spousal Open Work Permit (SOWP) is a different type of work permit and is not tied to the International Experience Canada (IEC) program requirements.
+As a result, your spouse can be any age when applying for this work permit.

 Can I apply for the Spousal Open Work Permit at the US border via flagpoling?